 Take New Hampshire Exit 2.
-Immediately after the toll booth (50 cents) bear left onto Rte.
-101 East.
-Cross back over Rte.
-95, then take the first right (Exit 13), follow signs for Liberty Lane/Rte.
-27. Take the first left to the Liberty Lane entrance.
-Stay right on the access road until it crosses under Rte.
-95, then turn left at the Liberty Lane West sign.
+Immediately after the toll booth (50 cents) bear left onto Route 101 East.
+Cross back over Route 95, then take the first exit (Exit 13), and follow signs for Liberty Lane/Route 27.
+Take the first left to the Liberty Lane entrance.
+Stay right on the access road until it crosses under Route 95, then turn left at the Liberty Lane West sign.
 Continue straight, 1/2 mile to Unitil on the right.